Avian Influenza (Bird Flu) (cont.)

 The history of bird flu in humans is short.
 The first human case of illness from highly pathogenic avian influenza (termed HPAI in older literature) was identified in 1997.
 Since that time, H5N1 has infected 784 individuals with 429 deaths.
-Human cases of highly pathogenic bird flu have been largely confined to Southeast Asia and Africa.
+Human cases of highly pathogenic bird flu have been largely confined to Southeast Asia (India, Bangladesh) and Africa.
 Mutations often occur in the virus, and it is possible that some mutations could create a more contagious virus that could cause a regional epidemic or a worldwide pandemic of bird flu among humans.
 Fortunately, the mutations that have occurred to date have not made the virus more contagious, although the concern remains.
 The identification of H7N9 bird flu strain is worrisome.
 However, four people in China (two in Shanghai, one in Nanjing, and one in Anhui province) have been identified as being infected with H7N9; two have died.
 Health officials worldwide are concerned because of the possibility of a bird flu type that could develop easy transmission from birds to humans.
 Although easy transmission between humans has not yet developed, H7N9 avian influenza virus has infected 622 individuals; 227 of these individuals died from infection to date.
 The majority of these infections were due to exposure to infected birds or their droppings.

 Next: What causes bird flu?